TheNightmareX/web-workspace-boilerplate/README.md

 - We cannot use the library without the first build.
 - Auto-import will refer to `projects/my-lib/src` or `projects/my-lib/lib` instead of `my-lib`.

 They are easy to resolve.
-We just need to add a TypeScript path mapping in `/tsconfig.common.json`(this file locates at the root of the workspae):
+We just need to add a TypeScript path mapping in `/tsconfig.json`(This file is only used to make editors and tools work, and is not used in builds):

 ```json
 {